PNKP237/EHU32/README.md

 Required hardware: ESP32 board with antenna connector and an antenna (of the classic flavor, A2DP doesn't work on ESP32-C3), PCM5102A DAC module, any CAN transceiver module (in my case MCP2551).
 Required connections:
 - 5V to: ESP32 VIN pin, MCP2551 VCC pin, PCM5102 VIN pin;
-- CAN bus: D4 to CAN_RX, D5 to CAN_TX, CANL and CANH wired up to the vehicle's MS-CAN (accessible by either OBD-II diagnostic port, radio, display, electronic climate control);
+- CAN bus: D4 to CAN_RX, D5 to CAN_TX, CANL and CANH wired up to the vehicle's MS-CAN (accessible by either OBD-II diagnostic port - CAN-H and CAN-L on pins 3 and 11 respectively, radio, display, electronic climate control);
 - I2S DAC: GND to SCK, D26 to BCK, D22 to DIN, D25 to LCK, D23 to XSMT;
 - Configure jumpers on the back of the I2S DAC module: short 1-L, 2-L, 4-L, 3 NOT SHORTED.